 You need to think small, not big.
 Basically, your goal should be to get an initial project that gives you a chance to prove your value and establish a relationship with someone in the company. – Jill Konrath, Selling to Big Companies Author

-Although you may decide to sell a product without doing a pilot — an experiment or test before introducing something more complete — pilot projects help you understand the risks prospects take by trying your technology.
+Although you may decide to sell a product without doing a pilot project — an experiment or test before introducing something more complete — pilot projects help you understand the risks prospects take on by trying your technology.

-Because of the level of service involved with pilot projects, there’s a risk of becoming a professional services company; you must be aware of that going in.
+Because of the level of service involved with B2B pilot projects, there’s a risk of becoming a professional services company; you must be aware of that going in.

 A revenue model describes how a business generates revenue streams from its products and services.
 There are many alternate B2B revenue models to explore:

-- Commerce and retail: Selling physical goods, digital products, services for a fixed price or services for future use like product credits.
+- Commerce and retail: Selling physical goods, digital products, services for a fixed price or services for future use like product credits;

-- Subscriptions and usage fees: Monthly or yearly subscription fees (SaaS), on-demand usage, storage or volume fees and rentals.
+- Subscriptions and usage fees: Monthly or yearly subscription fees (SaaS), on-demand usage, storage or volume fees and rentals;

-- Data: API data usage like Twitter.
+- Data: API data usage like Twitter or Twilio;

-- Transactions/Intermediation: Brokerage, transaction fees or marketplaces.
+- Transactions/Intermediation: Brokerage, transaction fees or marketplaces;

-- Freemium: Paid version without restrictions or with additional features.
+- Freemium: Paid version without restrictions or with additional features;

 - Financial services models: Interest revenues or asset management fees.

-Download the First 6 Chapters of Lean B2B for Free
+Download the First 4 Chapters Free